10.6 — Explicit type conversion (casting) and static_cast

 Avoid using C-style casts.

-You’ve previously seen static_cast used to convert a char into an int so that std::cout prints it as an integer instead of a char:
+You’ve previously seen static_cast used to convert a char into an int so that std::cout prints it as an integer instead of a character:

 #include <iostream>